 3. Support digestion with a healthy diet and supplementation.

 The problem with this (besides simply being uncomfortable and inconvenient) is that when your digestion is off, your body probably isn't breaking down and absorbing nutrients the way it should, which means you're not getting the building blocks you need to maintain or improve your fitness.
-What's more, an upset stomach often goes hand in hand with an unbalanced gut microbiome, and since your gut microbiome affects everything from your energy to your immune function, it's really important to keep it balanced if you want to stay active and well.5
+What's more, an upset stomach often goes hand in hand with an unbalanced gut microbiome, and since your gut microbiome supports everything from your energy to your immune function, it's really important to keep it balanced if you want to stay active and well.5

 4. Protect your body from wear and tear.